simpleanalytics/blog/_posts/2022-06-04-does-safari-block-google-analytics-and-apple-privacy-updates.md

   The privacy battle, who will win?
 </p>

-## 3. The impact of future privacy updates
+## 3. The impact of privacy updates

 In the past year, we've [seen a crackdown on government bodies on the use of Google Analytics.](https://blog.simpleanalytics.com/france-rules-google-analytics-to-be-in-conflict-with-gdpr-ruling) Privacy laws like GDPR, PECR & CCPA are getting stronger by the day, and organizations seem to care more and more about running their business ethically.